x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ### Example 2: Require that email sent from your partner organization domain ContosoBank.com is encrypted and uses their domain certificate
 <a name="example1"> </a>

+**For New Exchange admin center**
+1. Use all the settings configured in Example 1 from Steps 1 through 9.
+2. Select the **And require that the subject name of the certificate that the partner uses to authenticate with Office 365 matches this domain name** option.
+3. Add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365 in the text box.
+4. Click **Save**.
+A notification message **Connector updated successfully** is displayed.

+**For Classic Exchange admin center**
 To do this, use all the settings shown in Example 1.
 Also, add the certificate domain name that your partner organization uses to connect with Microsoft 365 or Office 365.
 Use this option during setup:

 ![Enter your partner organization certificate name](../../media/46229d66-dcfd-4e3d-bc12-9f53a5572f81.png)